ruosengao/MScProject/docs/weekly_agenda.md

 ### Articles
 - <a name="BaCo1988"></a>
     \[BaCo1988\] Bahri, A., and J. M. Coron.
 “On a Nonlinear Elliptic Equation Involving the Critical Sobolev Exponent: The Effect of the Topology of the Domain.” *Communications on Pure and Applied Mathematics*, vol. 41, no. 3, Wiley Subscription Services, Inc., A Wiley Company, 1988, pp. 253–94, doi:10.1002/cpa.3160410302.
+- <a name="Pa1996"></a>
+    \[Pa1996\] Padilla, Pablo.
+“The Effect of the Shape of the Domain on the Existence of Solutions of an Equation Involving the Critical Sobolev Exponent.” *Journal of Differential Equations*, vol. 124, no. 2, Elsevier Inc, 1996, pp. 449–71, doi:10.1006/jdeq.1996.0019.